-Body Glove Paddle Pals Swim Life Jacket
+2. Body Glove Paddle Pals

-Unlike some similar styles, the Body Glove Paddle Pals comes with a shoulder harness; this keeps the life jacket from falling off or being taken off by your child.
+This looks similar to the Puddle Jumper above, but unlike some similar styles, the Body Glove Paddle Pals comes with a shoulder harness; this keeps the life jacket from falling off or being taken off by your child.

 Paddle Pals is made of high-quality polyester, which doesn’t chafe like nylon can.
 This swim aid is designed for children who weigh 30-50 pounds.
 One of my favorite things about it is that it is U.S. Coast Guard approved.
 That means you can use it for swimming, boating, or other water activities and feel confident that it will keep your child safe.
 It comes in a variety of fun prints and colors.

-Speedo Kids’ Begin to Swim Classic Swim Vest
+3. Speedo Kids’ Begin to Swim

 This is great option for kids who are ready to learn to swim.
 It’s a swim vest and allows more freedom for movement than the options with armbands.
 The neoprene cover helps with both buoyancy and warmth for the swimmer.
-A child can easily put this swim vest on by himself.
+A child can easily put this children’s float vest on by himself.
 There is also a center safety strap that buckles, ensuring the vest stays in place.
 The neoprene exterior with polyester lining means your child will be comfortable in this vest, without any rubbing or chafing.

-Additionally, this vest has a UPF 50+ rating, which means it protects your child from harmful UVA and UVB rays.
+Additionally, this pool vest for kids has a UPF 50+ rating, which means it protects your child from harmful UVA and UVB rays.
 Another bonus is that the Speedo Kids’ Begin to Swim vest is that it’s American Red Cross Licensed for Swim Level 2.
 You can be confident that this product will help protect your child as he learns to swim.
 There are two size options: medium (for 33-45 pounds) and large (for 45-60 pounds).